 5 Healthy High Protein Foods

-Almonds.
 Almonds are loaded with an excellent source of protein, fiber and also heart-healthy fats.
 With no doubt, they are rank among the highest-protein nuts. just 100g of Almonds provides 21g of protein, that is 42 % of daily needs.
 Add Almonds into your daily diet as a snack, in salads, in your protein shakes.

-Pumpkin seeds.
 They are a wonderful tasty source of protein, also they contain excellent amounts of fiber and magnesium.
 Good thing is that Pumpkin seeds are cheap and available in the markets all year round, which means adding into your daily diet will be no problem.
 They contain 19g protein in 100g Pumpkin seeds that are 39% of daily intake.

-Lentils.
 An excellent food for vegetarians, Lentils are one of the best sources of plant-based protein.
 They are relatively quick and also easy to prepare in comparison with other types of dried beans.
 Protein content – 100g of boiled Lentils contain 9g protein or 18% of daily value.
-Also, the are high in magnesium, copper, folate, iron, fiber, and many other nutrients.
+Also, lentils are high in magnesium, copper, folate, iron, fiber, and many other nutrients.